Cosys-Lab/Cosys-AirSim/README.md

 Cosys-Lab made extensive modifications to the AirSim platform to support multiple projects and research goals.
 Please contact a Cosys-Lab researcher to get more in depth information on our work or if you wish to colaborate.
-Please note our [licence](COSYSLICENSE) which applies to all changes made by Cosys-Lab in case you plan to do anything within this repository.
 The [original AirSim MIT license](LICENSE) applies to all native AirSim source files.
+Please note that we use that same [MIT license](LICENSE) as which applies to all changes made by Cosys-Lab in case you plan to do anything within this repository.
 Do note that this repository is provided as is, will not be actively updated, comes without warranty or support.

 ### Associated publications